Switching between Numerical Black-box Optimization Algorithms with Warm-starting Policies: Results

-To illustrate the impact of the warm-starting procedure on the optimization process, we can zoom in on the cases where we switch between CMA-ES and BFGS, where a basic warm-starting procedure is implemented: the best point in the CMA-ES population can be selected as the starting point for BFGS, and similarly the current point in BFGS can be selected as the center for the new CMA-ES population.
-Of course, considering only the search point ignores a large fraction of the information learned during the search, resulting in poor performance.
-In Fig.~\ref{fig:countour_cma_basic_new} (the leftmost sub-plot), we show the covariance matrix of CMA-ES is initialized from only the best-so-far point of BFGS, which shows that information about the direction of the search and the step-sizes are not taken into account.
+To illustrate the impact of the warm-starting procedure on the optimization process, we can zoom in on the cases where we switch between CMA-ES and BFGS.
+For this use case, a first, na\"ive warm-starting procedure would simply select the best point in the CMA-ES population as the starting point for BFGS, and similarly the current point in BFGS as the center for the new CMA-ES population in the reverse case, i.e., when switching from BFGS to CMA-ES.
+As expected, considering only the search point ignores a large fraction of the information learned during the search and results in poor performance of the chained algorithms.
+In Fig.~\ref{fig:countour_cma_basic_new} (the leftmost sub-plot), we show the case where CMA-ES is initialized from only the best-so-far point of BFGS, so the direction of the search and the corresponding step-sizes are not taken into account.

-To initialize the covariance matrix, we can use the fact that for convex-quadratic functions, the covariance matrix directly relates to the inverse Hessian of the objective function, which is approximated during the BFGS procedure, and can thus be used during warm-starting~\cite{DBLP:conf/ppsn/GlasmachersK20, DBLP:journals/corr/Hansen16a, DBLP:journals/tcs/ShirY20}.
-While this assumption of convex-quadratic functions does not hold for all BBOB test functions, it is likely that the local landscape at the time of algorithm switching resembles a quadratic shape when the step-size is sufficiently small.
-As such, we will use the approximated inverse Hessian matrix of BFGS for estimating the covariance matrix of CMA-ES, as well as the reverse (with some scaling factor $\beta$).
+To initialize the covariance matrix, we can use the fact that for convex-quadratic functions, the covariance matrix directly relates to the inverse Hessian of the objective function, which is approximated during the BFGS procedure~\cite{DBLP:conf/ppsn/GlasmachersK20, DBLP:journals/corr/Hansen16a, DBLP:journals/tcs/ShirY20}.
+While not all BBOB test functions are convex-quadratic, it is likely that the local landscape at the time of algorithm switching resembles a quadratic shape when the step size is sufficiently small.
+As such, we will use the approximated inverse Hessian matrix of BFGS for warm-staring the covariance matrix of CMA-ES, and we do the reverse (with some scaling factor $\beta$) when switching from CMA-ES to BFGS.